11 Ideas to Spice up Your Retrospective

 Participants fill out the top half for themselves.
-Afterwards they pass their paper to the left and review the sheet they got.
-In the lower half they write what they personally expect from the author, sign it and pass it on.
+Afterward, they pass their paper to the left and review the sheet they got.
+In the lower half, they write what they personally expect from the author, sign it and pass it on.
 After a full round, review and discuss expectations.

 6. Writing the Unspeakable*

 Are there unspoken taboos holding back the team?
 Stress confidentiality.
-Announce the activity as silent and that all "evidence" will be destroyed afterwards.
+Announce the activity as silent and that all "evidence" will be destroyed afterward.
 Hand each participant a sheet of paper to write down the biggest unspoken taboo in the company or team.
-When everyone's done, they pass their paper to their left neighbours.
-The neighbours read them and may add comments.
-Papers are passed on until they return to their authors for a last review.
+When everyone's done, they pass their paper to their left neighbors.
+The neighbors read them and may add comments.
+Papers are passed on until they return to their authors for the last review.
 Then all pages are ceremoniously shredded.
 Use with caution!